keploy/community-blog/clnjy04d6000809mkgoqf1otp.md

 ### 1\. **Start with a Solid Test Strategy**

-Before diving into automation, create a clear test strategy.
-Understand the API's functionality, expected outcomes, and potential edge cases.
-Document your test scenarios and expected results.
-This will serve as the foundation for your automated tests.
+Before diving into automation, it's crucial to develop a solid test strategy.
+Understanding the API's functionality, expected outcomes, and potential edge cases is essential for designing effective tests. **Test case design** should be focused not only on typical use cases but also on edge cases that could cause failures in production.
+Additionally, consider using **risk-based testing** to prioritize testing high-impact or high-risk areas first, ensuring that the most critical parts of your API are well-tested.

 ### 2\. **Use a Testing Framework**